WeileiZeng/programming-camp/README.md

 - drone array design
   - design patterns for a drone array performance
+  - With our collabrate team, you can contribute to a real performance!

 - Photo editing: a Python version of https://kknews.cc/digital/yy2bk8k.html